-There is indeed the question of style, for some translations like press releases, corporate communication, blog translations etc. For these jobs, our aim is to use the same translator each time, for the same customer.
-When not possible, we resort to another translator with similar style, and always use the same Project Manager who proofreads the final version.
+There is indeed the question of style for some translations like press releases, corporate communication, blog translations, etc. For these jobs, we aim to use the same translator each time for the same customer.
+When not possible, we resort to another translator with a similar style and always use the same Project Manager who proofreads the final version.

-Generally speaking, we use other tools such as translation and terminology management tools like Trados, this guarantees that terminology and style can be consistent between different translators working on a big project, or between projects separated in time, on which different translators have worked on.
+Generally speaking, we use other tools such as translation and terminology management tools like Trados; this guarantees that terminology and style can be consistent between different translators working on a big project or between projects separated in time.
+Different translators have worked on it.

-Most companies end up doing things quite different from what was written in their business plans.
-So I’d say that having a great idea might be a good point, but the main thing is to have a continuous flow of good ideas, in adaptation of what happens on the market, in your company etc. And then to make them a reality!
+Most companies end up doing things quite differently from what was written in their business plans.
+So I’d say that having a great idea might be a good point, but the main thing is to have a continuous flow of good ideas, adapt to what happens on the market, in your company, etc. And then to make them a reality!

 Mathieu: Meetic contacted us directly through our site.